glennklockwood/limelead/content/pages/embedded/beaglebone-ai.md

 ### EVE vector processors

-The **EVE DLAs** each have two processors: a 32-bit general-purpose processor called "ARP32" and a 512-bit vector coprocessor called "VCOP."
-The VCOP provides a peak capability of 20.8 GFLOP/s for 16-bit floating point.
+The **EVE DLAs** each have two processors: a 32-bit general-purpose processor called "ARP32" and a 320-bit vector coprocessor called "VCOP."
+The VCOP is an exotic architecture that supports 8-way SIMD of 32-bit integer arithmetic using 40-bit registers, supports up to four levels of nested looping in hardware, and has dedicated functional units for vectorized table lookups and histogram calculation.
+It was designed for real-time applications in automotive machine vision but is (sadly) no longer being developed.
+Instead, TI's C7000 DSPs superseded its functionality by implementing wider (512-bit) vectors and full floating-point support, but dropping the exotic features like the histogram unit, table lookup unit, and hardware nested loop support.

 **Purpose**: The EVE DLAs are meant to accelerate machine vision applications including inference using neural networks.
 EVE was designed as a low-power